caffeinetv/libcaffeine/README.md

 Libcaffeine is licensed under the GNU GPL version 2.
 See LICENSE.txt for details.

+For information on contributing to this project, see [CONTRIBUTING.md](CONTRIBUTING.md).

 TODO: More Documentation

 ## Using the library